 Looking for the freshest seafood in Aruba?
-Zeerovers Aruba, in the town of Savaneta–formerly the country’s capital– is more seafood shack than fine-dining.
-But that doesn’t stop it from being one of the top places to eat in Aruba when it comes to fresh seafood and authentic local flavour.
+Zeerovers Aruba, in the town of Savaneta–formerly the country’s capital–is more seafood shack than fine-dining.
+But that doesn’t stop it from being one of the best seafood restaurants in Aruba.
+It’s brimming with fresh seafood and authentic local flavour.

-Aruba has amazing options when it comes to fresh and delicious seafood.
-If you’re looking for a casual spot to chill out with a few Balashi beers while enjoying seafood outdoors, then you’ve found your happy place at Zeerovers Restaurant.
+Although there are many options for upscale waterfront dining in Aruba, if you’re looking for a casual restaurant to chill out with a few Balashi beers, then you’ve found your happy place at Zeerovers Restaurant.
 It’s one of the most popular Savaneta Aruba restaurants.

 Zeerover means “pirate” in Dutch and this fishing collective serves fresh fish caught right from local waters.
 It’s where locals eat in Aruba and a top spot to eat in or take your seafood home to cook in your condo or villa kitchen.

-Here’s the scoop on what to expect from this fun and fresh seafood restaurant.
+Here’s the scoop on what to expect from this fun and fresh fish restaurant in Aruba.

 Zeerovers Aruba Location